dlozanob/random-stuff/Amazon Web Services - CLF-C02/4. Abrechnung, Preisgestaltung und Support/Notes/notes.md

 1. On-Demand Instances
    - Description: Pay for compute capacity by the hour or second with no long-term commitment.
 Mostly by second.
    - Use Case: Ideal for applications with unpredictable workloads or short-term projects.
+Short-term, irregular workloads that cannot be interrupted

 2. Reserved Instances
     - Description: Provide a significant discount (up to 72%) compared to On-Demand pricing in exchange for a one- or three-year commitment.